Dunklas/Dunklas.github.io/content/posts/coding/introducing-tower-oauth2-resource-server.md

 ---

-The last few months I have delved into the art of writing a REST API using Rust.
+Over the last few months, I've delved into the art of writing a REST API using Rust.
 Specifically, I've used the [axum](https://crates.io/crates/axum) crate to do so.
-Like in most projects, there came a time where I needed to add authorization.
+Like most projects, mine eventually needed authorization.
 A way to validate incoming JSON Web Tokens (JWTs) from an external identity provider.

 In my daily job (where I work with Java and Spring) my go-to-solution for authorization is to use [Spring Security OAuth2 Resource Server](https://docs.spring.io/spring-security/reference/servlet/oauth2/resource-server).